-Note: If you purchased a Galil motor with the amplifier, it is ready for use.
+NOTE: If you purchased a Galil motor with the amplifier, it is ready for use.
 No additional setup is necessary.

 To begin the setup of the brushless motor and amplifier, it is first necessary to have communications with the motion controller.
-Refer to the user manual supplied with your controller for questions regarding controller communications.
 It is also necessary to have the motor hardware connected and the amplifier powered to begin the setup phase.
 After the encoders and motor leads are connected, the controller and amplifier need to be configured correctly in software.
 Take all appropriate safety precautions.
-For example, set a small error limit (ER\=1000), a low torque limit (TL\=3), and set off on Error to 1 for all axes (OE\=1).
-Review the command reference and controller user manual for further details.
+For example, set a small error limit (ER=1000), a low torque limit (TL=3), and set off on Error to 1 for all axes (OE=1).